New Jersey Department of State and New Jersey Commission on National and Community Service

-The Corporation for National and Community Service and the NJ Commission are offering the opportunity to compete for a three-year cycle of Competitive AmeriCorps programs.
-Awards from this competitive NOFO will implement the first year of the program which runs from September 1, 2018 to August 31, 2019.
+Awards from this Competitive NOFO will implement the first year of the program which runs from September 1, 2021 to August 31, 2022.

 For New or Re-competing applications, this is Year 1 of 3 of a multi-year grant period covering the following funding periods:

 Year 1 September 1, 2021 to August 31, 2022

 Year 2 September 1, 2022 to August 31, 2023